xubin0/SC1015_FDDB_Team4/README.md

 For the regression model, we looked at MSE and Explained Variance.
 For the Classification Model, we looked at accuracy.

 # Conclusion:
 Regression models provide numerical predictions while Classification Models provide categorical predictions.
 For users looking for a rough range, the Random forest model can be used as it has higher accuracy than the decision tree model.
-For users looking for a numerical prediction, the linear regression model with log transformation can be used as it has highest explained variance
+For users looking for a numerical prediction, the linear regression model with log transformation can be used as it has the highest explained variance

 # Contributions:
 - Code: Ranen 20%/Xubin 40%/Austin 40%
 - Debug  Xubin 50%/ Austin 50%
 - Description of data: Ranen 20%/ Xubin 40%/Austin 40%
-- Notebook restructuring and presentation: Ranen 60%/ Xubin 20%/ Austin 20%
+- Notebook restructuring and presentation: Ranen 70%/ Xubin 15%/ Austin 15%
 - Slides: Austin 80%/ Xubin 20%
 - README: Xubin 100%
 - Script: Ranen 90%/ Xubin 10%